-The City of Tulsa's Homeowner Rehabilitation Program continued to see higher cost of work required at each home and problems with limited availability of qualified contractors.
-This year an average of \$3,410 was spent per home for Emergency Repairs.
+The City of Tulsa's Homeowner Rehabilitation Program continues to see higher cost of work required at each home as well as problems with limited availability of qualified contractors.
+This year an average of \$3,338 was spent per home for Emergency Repairs.